Life Is An Emotional Rollercoaster

 Choose Behaviors That Increase Emotional Stability

 Your feelings might be out of control, but your behaviors don’t have to be the same way.
 One key to successfully getting off the emotional rollercoaster is to do the things that help you achieve your long-term goals rather than the things your emotions make you want to do immediately.
-Even if you’re being spontaneous, you can take a brief moment to consider whether what you’re about to do will keep you from achieving those goals.

 Avoid Acting on Rapidly Changing Emotions